RhetTbull/photosmeta/README.md

                         modify metadata.For example, this can happen because the photo has not been downloaded from iCloud.
-  --noprogress          do not show progress bar; helpful with --verbose --version             show version number and exit --xattrtag            write tags/keywords to file's extended attributes
+  --noprogress          do not show progress bar; helpful with --verbose -v, --version         show version number and exit --xattrtag            write tags/keywords to file's extended attributes
                         (kMDItemUserTags) so you can search in spotlight using 'tag:' May be combined with -xattrperson CAUTION: this